microsoft/teams-ai/README.md

 To get started, check out the getting started table of contents.

-- [00.Migration](getting-started/00.MIGRATION.md) - if you have an existing bot, this guide will help you migrate to this SDK.
+0. Migration](getting-started/00.MIGRATION.md) - if you have an existing bot, this guide will help you migrate to this SDK.
-- **\*** [01.AI-SETUP](getting-started/01.AI-SETUP.md) - if you're starting from scratch, this guide will help you <large>**get started with AI**</large>.
+1. **\*** [AI Setup](getting-started/01.AI-SETUP.md) - if you're starting from scratch, this guide will help you <large>**get started with AI**</large>.
-- [02.API-REFERENCE](getting-started/02.API-REFERENCE.md) - this guide will help you understand the API reference.
+2. [API-Reference](getting-started/02.API-REFERENCE.md) - this guide will help you understand the API reference.
-- [Prompt injection](getting-started/03.PROMPT-INJECTION.md) - this guide will help you learn the basics of avoiding prompt injection in your bot.
+3. [Prompt injection](getting-started/03.PROMPT-INJECTION.md) - this guide will help you learn the basics of avoiding prompt injection in your bot.

 ## Join us for the Global Teams Hackathon event!